thma/LtuPatternFactory/README.md

 Apart from several `fold` operations the `Foldable` type class also provides useful functions like `maximum` and `minimum`: [Foldable documentation on hackage](https://hackage.haskell.org/package/base-4.12.0.0/docs/Prelude.html#t:Foldable)

-In this section we have seen how higher order functions that take functions as parameters can be very useful tools to provide generic algorithmic templates that can be applied in a wide range of computational contexts.
+In this section we have seen how higher order functions that take functions as parameters can be very useful tools to provide generic algorithmic templates that can be applied in a wide range of situations.

 #### Higher Order Functions returning functions